Arrokoth's Necklace: Deposition

 \subsubsection{Convex Surfaces}

 If the surface is convex, only sublimed molecules that have less than escape velocity can return to colder parts of the surface and be deposited, as shown in the upper part of Fig.~\ref{shape}.
-Because $v_{esc} \ll v_{th}$, a fraction $\eta \sim (v_{esc}/v_{th})^3 \sim 3 \times 10^{-5}$ (NH$_3$) or $\sim 1 \times 10^{-4}$ (CO$_2$) of the sublimed molecules remains gravitationally bound.
-Only these low velocity molecules, moving ballistically (the vapor density is so low that collisions between molecules are rare), will strike the surface again.
+Because $v_{esc} \ll v_{th}$, {\citet{CZ09,CZ20}}{ only a small} fraction $\eta \sim (v_{esc}/v_{th})^3 \sim 3 \times 10^{-5}$ (NH$_3$) or $\sim 1 \times 10^{-4}$ (CO$_2$) of the sublimed molecules remains gravitationally bound.
+Only these low velocity molecules, moving ballistically, will strike the surface again.
 For NH$_3$

 for CO$_2$ the required $P_{vap}$ is about 2.5 times less.